How To Clear a Discord Chat

 - Click Server Settings from the menu to the right(the arrow to the right of your server name).

 - Select Roles and make sure either Administrator or Manage Roles is toggled on.
+You may need to click on Default Permissions at the top to find the Administator roles.

-If you don’t see Server Settings or cannot toggle Administrator or Manage Server, you don’t have sufficient permissions and will need to speak to the server owner.
-If you do have permissions and one of those settings is enabled, you can add the bot.
+If you don’t see Server Settings or cannot toggle Administrator or Manage Server, you don’t have sufficient permissions and need to speak to the server owner.
+If you have permissions and one of those settings is enabled, you can add the bot.

 Adding the Bot